-- Having faculty as friends and having them regularly available - students are exposed to faculty in plenty of settings throughout the day - e.g., the classroom (as teachers), athletic fields (as coaches), extracurricular groups (as advisors), and dorm settings (as dorm supervisors).
+- Having faculty as friends and having them regularly available - students are exposed to faculty in plenty of settings throughout the day.
+They become familiar with their teachers guiding their education in the classroom, coaching them on the athletic fields, advising them in extracurricular activities, and supervising them in dorm settings.
 Since faculty are accessible throughout the day, getting academic help is usually a lot easier.
 Also, relationships with faculty members and adults can better thrive in these multiple settings, creating learning and mentorship opportunities that are hard to find in other environments.

 - Being part of a proud community - boarding school alumni are generally very enthusiastic and proud of their boarding school alma maters (in many cases, more so than their college alma maters).
 The traditions and history behind many boarding schools drive the character of each school, and influence each student who goes there.
 The shared experience of this tradition and history creates a strong network of people and a feeling of community that lasts for life.